 The Belgian Coast and the Case for Small-Format Dining

 Koksijde sits at the western edge of the Belgian coast, a stretch of dune-backed seafront that most international visitors pass through on the way to De Panne or skip in favour of Bruges.
 That relative obscurity has allowed a particular kind of restaurant to develop here: small, often nameless to outsiders, drawing a local clientele that returns for the reliability of the cooking rather than any external validation.
-BOÎTE, addressed at Naast Agence Van Maldeghem on Oostendelaan 1, occupies exactly this kind of position.
+BOÎTE, a restaurant in Koksijde at Naast Agence Van Maldeghem on Oostendelaan 1, occupies exactly this kind of position.
 The name itself, French for box or small room, signals format before it signals anything else.
 In a coastal town where the dining register ranges from fried fish at the seafront to the more considered cooking found at places like Bistronomie Eglantier and Carcasse, a venue that leads with its physical smallness is making a statement about priorities.

 What the Belgian Coastal Table Has Always Been About